71% of retail CFD accounts lose money. You should consider whether you can afford to take the high risk of losing your money.

 The security process gets even more complicated.
 To access a private key requires two people, the person to decrypt the encryption applied and also the person who can access the bank vault.
 Those with access to the bank do not have access to the decryption password.
 Only two people will be provided with access to the bank and these two people cannot travel together.

-OKCoin detail a highly complicated procedure for securing users funds.
-There is no way for a user to verify that this process is actually implemented but it is beneficial that it is described as the company can be held accountable if it turns out that these practices are not being implemented.
-Two-factor authentication can also be enabled by users to add an extra layer of security.
+OKCoin detail a highly complicated procedure for securing users’ funds.
+There is no way for a user to verify that this process is actually implemented but it is beneficial and the company can be held accountable if it turns out that these practices are not being implemented.
+Two-factor authentication can also be enabled by users, for more peace of mind.

-bitFlyer is a Tokyo-based exchange which has been operating since 2014. bitFlyer provides both spot and futures products.
+bitFlyer is a Tokyo-based exchange that has been operating since 2014. bitFlyer provides both spot and futures products.
 They have a host of security practices they have detailed including strong encryption, proper programming and OS considerations, and conducting identity verification.

 A daemon is a computer process that runs in the background and is not under the control of the user.
-Two-factor authentication can also be enabled by users to add an extra layer of security.
-The wallet details provided are for Bitcoin but there is no mention of wallet practices for altcoins which may not be as secure.
+Two-factor authentication can also be enabled by users to add an added level of security.
+The exchange wallet details provided are for Bitcoin but there is no mention of wallet practices for altcoins which may not be as secure.
 Overall, bitFlyer offers strong wallet and security procedures but similarly to OKCoin, there is no way for the user to independently verify.

 Coinbase is the leading cryptocurrency exchange.
 When assets are purchased through Coinbase, Coinbase acts as the custodian.
 Coinbase also offers a separate wallet service which puts the user as the custodian.
 The wallet is available in web-browser, Android, and iOS.
-The wallet was initially launched under the name Toshi but has recently changed to Coinbase Wallet.
+It was initially launched under the name Toshi but has recently changed to Coinbase Wallet.

-All of the wallets above are easily accessible to the everyday user.
+All of the exchange wallets above are easily accessible to the everyday user.
 Some exchanges also specialise in providing custody services to institutions and HNWI.
 Some institutions such as hedge funds are required by law to store their funds with a specialised custodian.
-Others do it for the extra layer of security.
+Others do it for the extra security.
 While these are not applicable to the everyday user, it is useful to know the big exchanges catering for the big players.